-Tennessee Aquarium a Must-See Stop When Visiting Chattanooga's Scenic Waterfront and His
+Tennessee Aquarium: A Must-See Stop on Chattanooga's Scenic Waterfront and Historic Downtown

 The world beneath the wavetops holds a strong fascination for many humans.
 Being face-to-face with a razor-toothed shark or a prehistoric looking sturgeon just quickens the pulse.